AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ## Configure API keys {#configure-api-keys}

 The Adobe Commerce API key and its associated private key are required to connect [!DNL Live Search] to an installation of Adobe Commerce.
 The API key is generated and maintained in the account of the [!DNL Commerce] license holder, who can share it with the developer or SI.
 The developer can then create and manage the SaaS Data Spaces on behalf of the license holder.
+If you already have a set of API keys, you do not need to regenerate them.

 ### Adobe Commerce license holder

-To generate an API key and private key, refer to [Commerce Services Connector](https://docs.magento.com/user-guide/system/saas.html).
+To generate an API key and private key, refer to [Commerce Services Connector](../landing/saas.md).

 ### Adobe Commerce developer or SI

-The developer or SI configures the SaaS data space as described in the Commerce Services section of the configuration.
-In the *Admin*, Commerce Services becomes available in the Configuration sidebar when a SaaS module is installed.
+The developer or SI configures the SaaS data space as described in the *Commerce Services* section of the configuration.
+In the *Admin*, Commerce Services becomes available in the *Configuration* sidebar when a SaaS module is installed.

 ## Synchronize catalog data {#synchronize-catalog-data}